Javingka/cardano-node-notes/cardano-cli notes/Transaction script - mai 10 2022.md

 $TESTNET
 ```

-Review the founds of the transaction address, it should be empty
+Review the founds of the transaction address, now it should be empty
 ```bash
 cardano-cli query utxo --address $(cat multisignaddress.addr) $TESTNET
 ```